Steam engine: Steam turbines

 The final major evolution of the steam engine design was the use of steam turbines starting in the late part of the 19th century.
 Steam turbines are generally more efficient than reciprocating piston type steam engines (for outputs above several hundred horsepower), have fewer moving parts, and provide rotary power directly instead of through a connecting rod system or similar means.
 Steam turbines virtually replaced reciprocating engines in electricity generating stations early in the 20th century, where their efficiency, higher speed appropriate to generator service, and smooth rotation were advantages.
 Today most electric power is provided by steam turbines.
 In the United States, 90% of the electric power is produced in this way using a variety of heat sources.
 Steam turbines were extensively applied for propulsion of large ships throughout most of the 20th century.

 Present development

 Although the reciprocating steam engine is no longer in widespread commercial use, various companies are exploring or exploiting the potential of the engine as an alternative to internal combustion engines.

+The world's smallest working "steam engine" was revealed in 2011.
+The micro-scale engine was developed by two German scientists at the University of Stuttgart.
+It operates on the principle of a Stirling engine.